R-M-Patel/PythonOER/README.md

 - Clinical impact and quality of randomized controlled trials involving interventions evaluating artificial intelligence prediction tools: a systematic review - [Link](https://www.nature.com/articles/s41746-021-00524-2)
 - Using machine learning to study the effect of medication adherence in Opioid Use Disorder [Link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0278988)
   - Comparison of machine learning approaches (XGBoost, Logistic Regression) for outcomes
 - Adverse drug event detection using natural language processing: A scoping review of supervised learning methods [Link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0278988)
   - Disucssion of how NLP concepts apply to detection in clinical notes/narratives
+- Long-term Effect of Machine Learning-Triggered Behavioral Nudges on Serious Illness Conversations and End-of-Life Outcomes Among Patients With Cancer: A Randomized Clinical Trial [Link](https://pubmed.ncbi.nlm.nih.gov/36633868/)
+  - Interesting application of machine learning for behavioral nudges of prompting serious illness conversations

 Edit Notes - This is a living list with updates and edits, last updated: Jan 2023